Nuvalent (NASDAQ:NUVL) Shares Gap Up to $38.35

 Nuvalent Inc (NASDAQ:NUVL) gapped up prior to trading on Wednesday .
 The stock had previously closed at $38.35, but opened at $39.73.
-Nuvalent shares last traded at $38.70, with a volume of 222 shares traded.
+Nuvalent shares last traded at $38.70, with a volume of 222 shares.

-A number of analysts recently commented on the stock.
-JPMorgan Chase & Co. assumed coverage on shares of Nuvalent in a report on Monday, August 23rd.
-They issued an “overweight” rating and a $34.00 target price on the stock.
-Piper Sandler assumed coverage on shares of Nuvalent in a report on Monday, August 23rd.
-They issued an “overweight” rating and a $40.00 target price on the stock.
-Finally, Cowen assumed coverage on shares of Nuvalent in a report on Monday, August 23rd.
+Several brokerages have recently weighed in on NUVL.
+Piper Sandler began coverage on Nuvalent in a report on Monday, August 23rd.
+They issued an “overweight” rating and a $40.00 price target on the stock.
+Cowen began coverage on Nuvalent in a report on Monday, August 23rd.
 They issued an “outperform” rating on the stock.
+Finally, JPMorgan Chase & Co. began coverage on Nuvalent in a report on Monday, August 23rd.
+They issued an “overweight” rating and a $34.00 price target on the stock.

-Nuvalent (NASDAQ:NUVL) last released its quarterly earnings results on Wednesday, September 8th.
-The company reported ($3.17) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.20) by ($2.97).
-Equities analysts predict that Nuvalent Inc will post -1 earnings per share for the current year.
+Nuvalent (NASDAQ:NUVL) last announced its quarterly earnings data on Wednesday, September 8th.
+The company reported ($3.17) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.20) by ($2.97).
+On average, analysts forecast that Nuvalent Inc will post -1 EPS for the current fiscal year.

 Nuvalent Inc is a biopharmaceutical company.
 It focused on creating precisely targeted therapies for clinically proven kinase targets in cancer.
 The company’s program pipeline includes ROS1-positive and ALK-positive NSCLC.
 Nuvalent Inc is based in CAMBRIDGE, Mass.